 Foundations, Achievements and Growth

-From its inception, the St. Joseph’s Healthcare System’s MCRU mission grew from a realization that not only were victims suffering during a crisis, but so were the emergency crews working to provide emergency medical care, rescue services, firefighting, and law enforcement response.
+From its inception, the St. Joseph’s Health’s MCRU mission grew from a realization that not only were victims suffering during a crisis, but so were the emergency crews working to provide emergency medical care, rescue services, firefighting, and law enforcement response.
 The team at St. Joseph’s developed a working relationship with the City of Paterson Fire Department to better define what type of in-the-field care was needed for the firefighting crews as well as the victims.

 One of the most important benefits of this service is what it can do for rescue personnel.
 These responders are just as vulnerable to injury and fatigue as the people they work tirelessly to save, and this immediately became clear in discussions with the Paterson Fire Department.